 Getting curcumin (or another component of turmeric) to the cancer cells will take some innovative technology that may not be available at this time.
 And this has to be done safely.

 As I have seen many times, people think that preclinical studies mean that turmeric is a cure for cancer.
-Unfortunately, there are no clinical trials that have established that, and there seem to be a lot that dispute that claim.
+Unfortunately, no clinical trials have established that, and there seem to be a lot that dispute that claim.